Ziyatoe/DTUProController/README.md

 - install pymodbus
 - install MQTT mosquitto
 - install Node-Red, if want to use my Node-red functions for data-graphics
-- configure this script below
+- CONFIGURE this script
-- start script in terminal
+- start the script in terminal

 Please, place any issues here: https://github.com/Ziyatoe/DTUProController/issues